emoncms/emoncms-docker/readme.md

 #### Storage

 Storage for feed engines e.g. `var/lib/phpfiwa` are mounted as persistent Docker file volumes e.g.`emon-phpfiwa`.
 Data stored in these folders is persistent if the container is stopped / started but cannot be accessed outside of the container.
+See below for how to list and remove docker volumes.

 #### Database